 The name of the audio sample is displayed at the top right.
-The name is followed by .1 or .2 etc. (e.g. A 1.1 or A 1.2).
+The name is followed by .001 or .002 etc. (e.g. Name.001 or Name.002).
 You can of course click in this field to call up the keyboard again, and rename the audio sample.

 Clicking on the "Split Position" button now enables you to split the audio sample.
-A graphical display of the part to be split off is shown in the bar at the bottom. n addition, the wave form and audio scrubbing (Chapter 3.3 "Sound envelope & audio scrubbing", only with activated Gold Edition G), which cannot be disabled in this menu, show the point of the audio sample at which you are located.
+A graphical display of the part to be split off is shown in the bar at the bottom. n addition, the wave form and audio scrubbing (Chapter 3.3 "Sound envelope & audio scrubbing", only with activated Gold Edition (6), which cannot be disabled in this menu, show the point of the audio sample at which you are located.
 The "Use" and "Drop" buttons and the arrow buttons have the same function as in the Split Sample menu of the image material.

 Click on the Play button to start playback of the audio sample currently being edited.

 During playback you can split the sample for example at a bar by clicking on "Use" at a suitable point.
 Your audio sample will be split at this point without play-back being stopped.
+You will then find the numbered pieces in the sample list after the split is finished.

-f you whish to copy the split audio pieces into the Storyboard in the Edit screen, you need to first activate the "Insert as scenes in storyboard" G by marking the little box.
+f you whish to copy the split audio pieces direct into the Storyboard in the Edit screen, you need to first activate the "Insert as scenes in storyboard" 🚺 by marking the little box.
 After splitting the sample and confirming with "OK" or waiting until the end of the sound, the video data will be created.
 The sample parts are automatically copied in the form of empty scenes, containing the respective parts of the sound.
 These empty scenes are placed into the Storyboard in the Edit screen.
 They'll be easy to spot: Black scenes with a little music note symbol.